This Discussion channel is currently closed.

 Default_avatar

-Brandon Charboneau over 6 years ago
+Brandon Charboneau about 7 years ago

 I do not agree with the fee, nor the fee method for the DG producers.